Reza Pahlavi: Pilot training

 As a cadet of the Imperial Iranian Air Force, he was sent to the United States in August 1978 to continue his pilot training.
-He was one of 43 cadet pilots in the one-year pilot training program at the former Reese Air Force Base, TX, which included flying the Cessna T-37 Tweet and Northrop T-38 Talon.
+He was one of 43 cadet pilots in the one-year pilot training program at the Reese Air Force Base near Lubbock, Texas, which included flying the Cessna T-37 Tweet and Northrop T-38 Talon.
 As a result of the Iranian Revolution, he left the base in March 1979, about four months earlier than planned.
+He then joined his family in their travels, under tight security, from Morocco to the Bahamas to Mexico.

+Higher education

 Pahlavi began studies at Williams College in September 1979, but dropped out in 1980.
 He then enrolled at The American University in Cairo as a political science student, but his attendance was irregular.
-In 1981, it was reported that he had dropped out of the program and continued his studies privately with Iranian professors, with a focus on Persian culture and history, Islamic philosophy, and oil in Iran.
+In 1981, he had reportedly dropped out of the program and continued his studies privately with Iranian professors, with a focus on Persian culture and history, philosophy, and oil in Iran.

-Pahlavi obtained a BSc degree in political science by correspondence from the University of Southern California in 1985.
+While living in Morocco, Pahlavi obtained a B.S. in political science by correspondence from the University of Southern California in 1985.
 He is fluent in English and French in addition to his native Persian.